Wimpingego/nnow/README.md

 * Ottopia - For helping me with Read Me and GitHub over all
 * CAS-ual-TY - For the villager trade code base
 * Naxanria  - For the trap code base
+* Kwpugh - For far to much code